wntrtech/lx-ui/MIGRATION.md

 ## 1.9 → 1.10

+### LxAutoComplete and LxDropDown

+Removed `dictionary` prop, instead you should directly pass the `displayType` and `displayShape` into items prop how it is with other values

 ### changes to toolbar configuration in LxList & LxDataGrid

 If you previously used custom styles or layout inside the toolbar slot (slot="toolbar"), please review your implementation to ensure nothing is broken in the new version.
 Custom toolbar setups may no longer render correctly without adjustments.